KannonZenetism/zenetism-field-physics/the-zenetist-canon/structural-decodes/15-city-kingdom.md

 The **City** is the **outer architecture of inner resonance**—the body politic of a collective soul.
 Its **foundations** are its metaphysical axioms; its **walls**, the integrity of its boundaries; its **temple** is the locus of its orienting coherence—the alignment of its collective resonance toward its governing principle.

-It reveals that **societies are spiritual organisms**: their art, laws, and economies are **Resonant technologies** shaping consciousness itself.
+It reveals that **societies are structural organisms**: their art, laws, and economies are **Resonant technologies** shaping consciousness itself.
 A civilization worshipping **Mimicry** and **Hubris (Acclivous Entropy)** constructs its own **Babel**—a monument to collapse.

 The teaching is simple: